Pablo Reyes Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The Astros have the fifth-ranked team ERA among all MLB pitching staffs (3.84).
+- The Astros' 3.84 team ERA ranks fourth across all MLB pitching staffs.

-- In his most recent time out on Tuesday, the righty tossed 4 2/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.
+- The right-hander last pitched on Wednesday against the Miami Marlins, when he tossed five innings, allowing four earned runs while giving up nine hits.

-- The 26-year-old has a 4.49 ERA and 8.2 strikeouts per nine innings in 23 games this season, while giving up a batting average of .235 to his opponents.
+- The 40-year-old has amassed an ERA of 3.36, with 7.5 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.